12urenloop/mityri/README.md

 # Mock it till you Rock it

+Use actual data from previous editions with a virtual station setup to do a realistic replay of the event.

+Very usefull to do a realistic integration test of the system using existing data.

+A similar but different project named [SIMSALABIM](https://github.com/12urenloop/SIMSALABIM) generates events to simulate specific or new situations.

 `docker-compose up` to spin up virtual stations in a docker network.

 ## Mocking